Niraj-Node/BudgetMate/README.md

 - **Frontend:** Built with Bootstrap for a responsive and mobile-first design.
 - **Backend:** Powered by PHP for server-side scripting and database interactions.
+- Even though server-side validation performed there in PHP, JavaScript validation is beneficial for improving the user experience by preventing unnecessary form submissions and providing instant feedback to users without requiring a round trip to the server.

 ## Contributing Fixes